RyanCornelio/LIA2/README.md

 19/5-2022
 1. Set timer on icons and change colors.
 Grey on start, then orange & then green.
-2. Make popup from the icon...
-Done...
+2. Make popup from the icon.